JamesClonk/JamesClonk.github.io/content/posts/wireguard-on-kubernetes.md

 # WireGuard

-So, after being back from a recent vacation trip and having to use the hotel Wi-Fi for my mobile phone, I once more started thinking about setting up a VPN endpoint for myself.
+So, after being back from a recent vacation trip and having to use the hotel Wi-Fi on my mobile phone, I once more started thinking about setting up a VPN endpoint for myself.
 I simply don't trust "foreign" Wi-Fi hotspots.

 A few years ago I kept a simple OpenVPN installation up and running on a DigitalOcean droplet, but let it deteriorate and stopped using it at some point.
 Also because of the Coronavirus pandemic that started last year there wasn't much travelling around anyway, thus I had no immediate need for a VPN.

 But thanks to the wonders of modern medicine (thank you very much [Katalin Karikó](https://en.wikipedia.org/wiki/Katalin_Karik%C3%B3)! 👍️) the situation has changed this summer and I was once again able to travel abroad.
-Which let to my decision to once more setup a VPN endpoint for myself. 😆
+Which led to my decision to once more setup a VPN endpoint for myself. 😆

 The question was, what software to pick and how do I deploy and operate it this time?